In Her Mind’s Eye….. She Can See

 Gabby’s family was devastated when she lost her sight due to glaucoma (high pressure inside the eyes that takes vision and causes discomfort).
 They blamed themselves and felt that they should have noticed her declining vision sooner.
 They came to the hospital so worried that she was suffering that they asked whether she should be put to sleep.
 We asked them to wait, to give her a chance, and told them that they would be surprised at how she would adjust.
 “You are mourning, she is not.
 Watch her run around the run with her tail in the air.
 She is happy to just be with you.”

-She knows exactly where the treats are located, she goes to the right door to ask to go outside, and she prances at the door of the laundry room, demanding her toys that are hidden on top of the dryer.
-If her sister, Gertie, is in another room, she seeks her out with the prompt, “Where’s Sissy?”
+She knows exactly where the treats are located, she goes to the door to ask to go outside, and she prances at the door of the laundry room, demanding her toys that are hidden on top of the dryer.
+If her sister, Gertie, is in another room, she seeks her out when someone give her the prompt, “Where’s Sissy?”
 Her family reports that Gabby’s favorite pastime is stalking BB the cat for fun.

 Gabby’s family members are thrilled that they gave her a chance.
 She misses nothing in her environment, somehow “seeing” every bird in her yard.
 When she listens to someone speaking, she makes eye-contact that is so precise it is almost impossible to believe that vision is not her guiding force.